ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ## Authentication methods
 {: #authentication-methods}

 {{site.data.keyword.cloudant_short_notm}} is accessed by using an HTTPS API.
 Where the API endpoint requires it, the user is authenticated for every HTTPS request {{site.data.keyword.cloudant_short_notm}} receives.
 During provisioning, the available authentication methods include 'Use both legacy credentials and IAM' or 'Use only IAM'.
-For more information, see the [IAM guide](../guides/iam.html){:new_window} or the legacy [Authentication API document](../api/authentication.html){:new_window}.
+For more information, see the [IAM guide](../guides/iam.html){: new_window} or the legacy [Authentication API document](../api/authentication.html){: new_window}.

 After provisioning an {{site.data.keyword.cloudant_short_notm}} instance, the connection URL and IAM authorization details can be found when generating new credentials in the Service Credentials tab of the {{site.data.keyword.cloud_notm}} dashboard.
 If you chose this option during provisioning, the {{site.data.keyword.cloudant_short_notm}} legacy user name and password is also included.